GlitchSecure/website/_pages/legal/privacy.md

 ### 3. How we Use Personal Data

-We use your personal data to provide services to you, to generate statistics and produce reports in anonymized and aggregated form that does not or cannot be used to identify you, and to collect data and analytics about use of our services to continue to improve the development and delivery of our services.
+We use your personal data to provide services to you, to generate statistics and produce reports in anonymised and aggregated form that does not or cannot be used to identify you, and to collect data and analytics about use of our services to continue to improve the development and delivery of our services.

 ### 4. Where we Process Your Data